-Among the main controls, firm's location is especially interesting.
-Spill-over effects are among the main sources of innovation that the theory has enlightened.
-R&D is frequently carried out by firms located in agglomerated areas, either metropolitan areas or industrial districts.
-However, in the latter case, the investment is in line with the average.
+Among the main controls, firm's location is especially interesting, as spill-over effects are among the main sources of innovation that the theory has enlightened.
+Based on our data, R&D is frequently carried out by firms located in agglomerated areas, especially in metropolitan areas.
 Both the occurrence and the level of R&D activity are lower in the South.